 I've got a unique (ongoing, entrepreneurial, international, etc.) entertainment business opportunity.
 Are you open to those kinds of conversations?

+No. Sorry, I cannot do that.
+I’m here strictly a consultant to help you professionally improve your script.
 If your script is already perfect, the truth is that you don't need me to help you shop it to Hollywood.
 Simply submit your script to the Black List, Spec Scout, etc. If it rates highly, Hollywood will be able to find it there.
-However, if your script earns a sub-par review, then you might want to improve it, professionally.
+However, if your script earns sub-par reviews then you might want to improve it professionally.